Located on the city’s Old Town Square, the Prague Astronomical Clock is the oldest operating astronomical clock in the world

 Travelling during nighttime

 If you want to save time when traveling from Budapest to Prague, choose a night train!
-These trains have sleeping cars and common seats as well.
-A night train leaves Keleti-trainstation at 19:25 p.m.
-So be aware that this train leaves from another station that the day trains do!
+The Budapest to Prague night train has sleeping cars and common seats as well.
+A night train departs from Keleti-trainstation at 19:25 p.m.
+Keep in mind that this train leaves from a different station than the daytime trains!
+There are different types of sleeper accommodations available, including couchettes and private compartments, allowing passengers to choose the level of comfort they prefer.

 This goes to Hlavní Nádrazí trainstation in Prague, too, and arrives there at 8:15 a.m.
 Remember that this may be a quite early arrival and be prepared that you may only be able to occupy your accommodation at 11 a.m. or later!
 Night train has first and second classes, too, and cabins with more beds, which means you won’t be the only one sleeping in that cabin.